 How does impeachment work?

 The impeachment process usually begins when the House of Representatives begins a formal impeachment inquiry.
-The House Judiciary Committee will then investigate the charges, and if it finds sufficient evidence to support the claims then its members will write articles of impeachment that will be sent to the full House for a vote.
-In extreme circumstances articles of impeachment can be written and sent to the full House for a vote.
+The House Judiciary Committee will then investigate the charges, and if it finds enough evidence to support the claims, its members will write articles of impeachment that will be sent to the full House for a vote.
+In extreme cases, articles of impeachment can be written and sent to the full House for a vote.
 Only a simple majority is needed to pass the articles of impeachment.